Get E-Book

 );

 That check is useful for tooling that validates env files before launch.
-If a project permits NODE_OPTIONS in env files, validate the exact flags.
-A typo should fail in CI rather than in a service wrapper during deploy.
+If your project allows NODE_OPTIONS in env files, validate the exact flags.
+A typo should fail in CI instead of failing inside a service wrapper during deploy.

 node --env-file=.env --import ./boot.mjs app.mjs